Ancient Rome is established; the arts, science, and trade flourish.

 The Greek explorer Scylax voyages to the Mediterranean.
 The record of his journey becomes the basis for Medieval maps of the region.

-Herodotus travel to Europe, Asia, and Libya.
-He documents his voyages in a manuscript called the "Histories".
+Greek historian and geographer Herodotus travels to Europe, Asia, and Libya.
+He documents his voyages in a manuscript account called the ‘Histories’.